 Drowsy driving is a serious problem for everyone on the road, but drivers of semi-trucks, tractor-trailers, tankers, and other large commercial vehicles are particularly at risk.
 Truck drivers must bear the responsibility for staying awake and alert while on the job, or they face the consequences of causing a devastating crash that can take innocent lives on the road around them.

 Driving while fatigued is extremely dangerous for anyone, but it is especially a risk for truck drivers.
 One study conducted by the Federal Motor Carrier Safety Administration called the Large Truck Crash Causation Study found that as many as 13 percent of large truck crashes were caused by fatigue.

 Truck drivers put a lot of time behind the wheel, and there are strict regulations (called “Hours of Service” or “HOS” rules) that limit the time a driver can spend on the road every day.
 But trucking is a difficult industry with tight time standards, and these regulations aren’t always followed, causing drivers to put lives on the line by driving beyond the limit of what is acceptable.
-These drivers put the lives of themselves and others on the road at risk.
-Some of the consequences of driving while exhausted include:
+Some of the consequences of drowsy driving include:

 - Loss of awareness of the road, other cars, and obstacles

-- Compromised judgement for speeding, slowing, and negotiating turns or other obstacles
+- Compromised judgment for speeding, slowing, and negotiating turns or other obstacles

 - Slower reflexes and increased reaction time to hazards